Many or all companies we feature compensate us. Compensation and editorial

 5. Repayment

-The main appeal of Aspire is that you don’t have to make monthly payments as you would with a home equity loan, home equity line of credit (HELOC), cash-out refinance, or personal loan.
+The main appeal of the Aspire HEI is that you don’t have to make monthly payments as you would with a home equity loan, home equity line of credit (HELOC), cash-out refinance, or personal loan.
 Instead, you don’t owe anything until the agreement ends.

 Aspire HEIs can last as long as 15 years, though you can end the investment sooner.
 Selling your home automatically triggers termination of the agreement.

 If your home has appreciated in value significantly since you received your initial cash payment, you may owe Aspire tens of thousands of dollars more than you borrowed.
-Even if your home depreciates in value, you’ll still owe Aspire more than what you borrowed.

 Who is eligible?